Requirements

 1. Requirements are not Always Feasible

-2. Requirements And Ideas
+2. Requirements are Often Unpolished Ideas

 3. Requirements And Designs

-• "We need to enable the Customer Management System to provide customer data through an interface".
+• "We need to enable the Customer Management System to provide customer data through an interface."

-• "We want you to develop a GetCustomer interface accepting customer id as input and returning name and age as an output."
 Both statements actually require the team to develop a new CMS interface.
 Nevertheless, the contract between the stakeholders and the team is different.
-In the former case, the team is free to specify the interface as they want, whereas the latter states they need to follow the given format of the API.
+In the former case, the team is free to design the interface as they want, whereas the latter states they need to follow the given API format.